Applifting/culture/en/managing-conflicts.md

 Before you start handling a conflict with a colleague, it is desirable you clear a couple of things out in your head or on paper.

-**The goal of the preparation is not to have as much material as possible to knock your opponent out with arguments.** Instead, the goal is to be able to look at the problematics from different angles, put yourself in your colleague's shoes and understand their motivation and behavior.
+**The goal of the preparation is not to "collect ammunition" to beat your opponent down with arguments.** Instead, the goal is to be able to look at the problem/situation from different angles, put yourself in your colleague's shoes and understand their motivation and behavior.

 - What is the point of the conflict, devoid of emotions?
 How can you describe the problem matter-of-factly?
-- In what way is your colleague going to view the point of the conflict?
+- What is going to be the colleague's viewpoint in the conflict?
 - What emotions are you experiencing?
 How do you feel?
 - What emotions is your colleague likely to be experiencing?
-- What was your colleague's motivation?
+- What might be your colleague's motivation?
 Why did he act the way he did?

 ## Before the conflict

 First, check the facts.
-The perception of a conflict can often be caused by misunderstanding the other.
-Make sure that your understanding of the situation corresponds to that of your colleague.
+The perception of a conflict can often be caused by misunderstanding.
+Make sure that you have a good enough understanding of the situation.

-If a lot of negative emotions are involved prior to the confrontation, try to temper them first.
+If you feel a lot of negative emotions prior to the confrontation, try to temper them first.

 Things that can help you with that: